curegit/precure-stylegan-ada/README.md

 #### Transfer Learning

-Use combination of `-t` option and `-Z` option to perform transfer learning and fine-tuning.
+To perform transfer learning and fine-tuning, you can use a combination of the `-t` option and the `-Z` option.

-Here's Cure Twinkle examples transferred from Cure Beauty v2, which is trained on about 300 images.
+Here are some examples of Cure Twinkle transferred from Cure Beauty v2, which was trained on approximately 300 images.

 ![Cure Twinkle (Transferred)](examples/transfer.png)